pafflootiy/yet-another-parser/README.md

 This is my first python project.<br />
 I starterted lirning Python about 1 mounth ago.
-And decidet to level up my skills with parsing site vidoglaz.ru.<br />
+And decidet to level up my skills with parsing site videoglaz.ru.<br />
 Just playing around with python and geting expirience in programming.